Purdy outshines Brady in 1st start as 49ers beat Bucs 35-7 – KION546

 AP Pro Football Writer

-Purdy — the final pick in this year’s draft — became the first quarterback ever to best Brady in his first start, earning the postgame congratulations from the NFL’s most accomplished quarterback.

-“It was surreal just standing there like, man, that’s Tom Brady talking to guys and dapping guys up.
-For him to have respect for what I did, it was pretty cool.
-I’m not going to lie,” Purdy said.
-“Being a little kid, watching that guy kill it throughout all these years in Super Bowls, to be able to give him a high five at the end was pretty cool.”
+A week after losing quarterback Jimmy Garoppolo to a broken left foot that opened the door for Purdy to start, the Niners lost star receiver Deebo Samuel to an ankle injury that forced him to be taken off the field in tears on a cart.

+That was about the only thing that didn’t go right for the 49ers, who thoroughly dominated Brady and the Bucs (6-7) to win their sixth straight game.

-Purdy’s day got off to a painful start when he was flattened on a blitz by Keanu Neal on the first play.
-Neal was flagged for roughing the passer.
+Purdy’s first start got off to a painful start when he was flattened on a blitz by Keanu Neal on the first play on a play that was ruled roughing the passer.

-Purdy said the hit woke him up and he responded by leading the Niners (9-4) to one of their five touchdowns on their first seven possessions when Samuel scored on a 13-yard run.
+The last pick in the 2022 draft got right back up and led the Niners to one of their five touchdown drives on their first seven possessions of the game when Samuel scored on a 13-yard run.

-“We’ve got a quarterback,” defensive end Nick Bosa said.
-“I always had a lot of confidence in him, but obviously it’s the NFL and you’ve got to go perform and he did that pretty darn good.”

-About the only thing that didn’t go right for the 49ers was an ankle injury to Samuel in the second quarter.
-Samuel was taken away on a cart in tears.
-Coach Kyle Shanahan said after the game that Samuel didn’t break any bones but likely sustained a high ankle sprain.
+Samuel got hurt on a fumble in the second quarter in an emotional scene that saw dozens of his teammates come on the field to wish him well before he was taken away on a cart with his head in his hands.

-San Francisco already led 21-0 at that point thanks to Purdy’s 2-yard touchdown run and his 27-yard TD pass to Christian McCaffrey.
+San Francisco already led 21-0 at that point with Purdy having scored on a 2-yard run and a 27-yard TD pass to Christian McCaffrey.

 He capped a near-perfect first half with a 32-yard TD pass to Brandon Aiyuk, joining Don Strock (1975) as the only players to throw at least two TD passes and run for another in the first half of their first career start, according to Sportradar.